Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 These open thirds are popular on the SVR, both with passengers and operators.
 Their 64-seat capacity makes them

-especially suited for large booked parties, whether these be of school children or pensioners, as well as for the high
+especially suited for large booked parties, ranging from school children to adult coach excursions, as well as for the

 checking of tickets.
 But their relative 'ordinariness' and work-a-day function mean that many visitors no doubt fail to

-appreciate their age nor huge effort in time and resources by the LNER (SV) Coach Fund in restoring them to a
+appreciate their age or the huge effort in time and resources devoted by the LNER Fund in restoring them to a

-standard which allows them to run turn and turnabout with SVR's other coach sets.
+standard which allows them to run turn-and-turnabout with SVR's other coach sets.
+Over the years they certainly ‘earn

 Nos.
 43600